 Nonviolent Communication, Consensus Building, and Restorative Justice!

-Children are given support in learning how to identify their feelings and needs and develop their
+In an effort to build a community of learners, nonviolent communication is the glue that binds us.
+Learners are given support by facilitators in learning how to identify their feelings and needs and develop their

 Free mixing of ages and abilities!